Navillus-BV/chisel/packages/chisel-site/index.md

 description: A minimalist CSS framework
 ---

-# Chisel

-> A minimalist CSS framework.

 ## ...Another CSS framework?

 Yes, but hopefully not for long!
 The goal of `chisel.css` is to provide the out of the box experience that HTML elements should have been given.

-Our measure of success with `chisel` is to become whittled down to nothing as browser vendors throw some extra attention behind elements' default styles.
+Our goal with `chisel` is to call attention to the need for improving the default style of HTML elements.
+If we succeed, browsers will focus more effort on default element styles and `chisel` will be whittled down to an empty CSS file.

 ## Getting Started